apache/hive-site/content/general/downloads.md

 ## News

+### 23 November 2025:  release 4.2.0 available

+  * Apache Hive 4.2.x adds JDK 21 support.
+  * Key improvements include enhanced Iceberg table support (deletion vectors, auto compaction, ViewCatalog, default column type, column defaults, Iceberg REST Catalog client, Z-ordering, variant-type), separation of metastore client code into its own module, catalog properties support, support for multiple partitions in RELOAD event, support for drop partitions by names in IMetaStoreClient.
+  * This release works with Hadoop 3.4.1, Tez 0.10.5.
+  * You can look at the complete [JIRA change log for this release][HIVE_4_2_0_CL].

 ### 31 July 2025:  release 4.1.0 available

   * Apache Hive 4.1.x adds JDK 17 support and provides the Hive Metastore as a standalone component available